microsoft/BotBuilder-V3/Connector/Tracking Bot State.md

 With the C# nuget library the message has methods to make it easy to deal with setting and getting the object back as a typed value.

-{% highlight C# %}
+{% highlight Java %}

-    /// Set BotUserData as a versioned record public static void SetBotUserData(this Message message, object data, string version = v1)
+    // Set BotUserData as a versioned record public static void SetBotUserData(this Message message, object data, string version = v1)

-    /// Set BotConversationData as a versioned record public static void SetBotConversationData(this Message message, object data, string version = v1)
+    // Set BotConversationData as a versioned record public static void SetBotConversationData(this Message message, object data, string version = v1)

-    /// Set BotPerUserInConversationData as a versioned record public static void SetBotPerUserInConversationData(this Message message, object data, string version = v1)
+    // Set BotPerUserInConversationData as a versioned record public static void SetBotPerUserInConversationData(this Message message, object data, string version = v1)

-    /// Get BotUserData based on version
+    // Get BotUserData based on version
     public static TypeT GetBotUserData<TypeT>(this Message message, string version = v1)

-    /// Get BotConversationData based on version
+    // Get BotConversationData based on version
     public static TypeT GetBotConversationData<TypeT>(this Message message, string version = v1)

-    /// Get BotPerUserInConversationData based on version
+    // Get BotPerUserInConversationData based on version
     public static TypeT GetBotPerUserInConversationData<TypeT>(this Message message, string version = v1)

 {% endhighlight %}

 An example of using these helper extensions:

+{% highlight C# %}

     MyState myState = new MyState() { ... };
     replyMessage.SetBotConversationData(myState);
     return replyMessage;
     ...
     myState = futureMessage.GetBotConversationData<MyState>();

+{% endhighlight %}

 > NOTE: These properties are not concurrent under heavy load, but most bots don't have situations where they have lots
 > of overlapping messages with the same people in the same conversation.
 If your bot is sensitive to this overlapping